The risk of developing diabetes, especially type 2 diabetes, increases when we are over 40.

 Continuous Glucose Monitors

 Managing blood sugars without frequent finger sticks using a continuous blood glucose monitor will improve adherence to treatment plans.
 If a person with diabetes can keep blood sugar in better control without having to use strips or hurt themselves multiple times a day via fingerstick, they may be more apt to monitor as directed and administer medication accordingly.
+We reviewed the top blood glucose monitors available on Amazon and have put together a comprehensive guide to the best glucometers available.

 Improved A1C Testing Procedure